Guð blessi Ísland

 Guð blessi Ísland ('God bless Iceland') is the sentence with which the Icelandic Prime Minister Geir Haarde ended his television broadcast to the Icelandic nation on 6 October 2008, shortly after the beginning of the 2008–11 Icelandic financial crisis.
-The speech described the parlous state of the Icelandic banking sector and some of the government's efforts to improve the situation.
+The speech described the perilous state of the Icelandic banking sector and some of the government's efforts to improve the situation.
 Geir's closing words quickly became a symbol of the crash in Iceland.